 Nuts and bananas are rich in fibre and potassium, which can help lower blood pressure and keep your heart healthy.
 When combined with the complex carbohydrates found in multi-grain bread, you have a highly nourishing breakfast that can keep your energy levels up for hours.

-The key to a healthy breakfast lies in slow releasing energy that fills you up quickly and keeps you feeling full until it's time for your lunch.
+The key to a healthy breakfast lies in slowly releasing energy that fills you up quickly and keeps you feeling full until it's time for your lunch.
 If you include complex carbohydrates, proteins and vitamins, you're sure to have a balanced breakfast.